warevil/faketory/README.md

 Now the attributes of `my_model_instance` will have randomly generated values by faker.
 For example, `my_field` could be 'Jon' and `my_other_field` could be 'Some text here'.

+## Faketory

+Builds 1 or more fake model instances of a Model class.
+- `_qty`: Number of fake model instances to return.
+Minimum value is 1.
+- `_resolver`: Function to resolve once the model instance is created.
+(Check Django ORM example below)
+- `_type`: Define the type of the model instance you want to return.
+Default: 'list', but you can have 'generator' or 'set' instead.
+- `**custom_fields`: These fields will override the Fake generated values of the Factory.

 ## Django ORM example

 You can pass any Django Model to `Faketory.Meta.model`, but if you want to save it to your database, make sure you pass `_resolver='save'` to your Faketory instance.